-a true son (ULT)
+a true son (ULT) you have become like a real son to me (UST)

 Though Titus was not Paul's biological son, they share a common faith in Christ.
 Paul considers relationship to Christ through faith to be more important than biological relationship.
 Thus, because of their relative ages and shared faith in Christ, Paul considers Titus as his own son.
 It may also be that Paul led Titus to faith in Christ, and so Titus is like a son in this spiritual sense.
 Alternate translation: "you are like a son to me" (See: Metaphor)